 Then, they must send you proof that they own the debt and that you do indeed owe it.
 There’s no timeline for them to return this information to you, but they can’t take any action towards collecting the funds until they do.

-For collections accounts, this is typically seven years after the date that the account was charged off.Because most accounts are charged off after six months of missed payments, you can expect to see the collections fall off of your report seven years and six months after your last payment.
+The reporting limit on collection accounts is set by the Fair Credit Reporting Act (FCRA) and is equal to seven years after the date of last activity, or DLA.
+Most accounts are charged off after six months of missed payments.
+You can expect to see the collections fall off of your credit report seven years and six months after your last payment.

 The statute of limitations on a debt varies from state to state.
 It can be as few as three years or as many as six (or longer for some types of debt).
 When the statute of limitations has passed on a debt, it is referred to as “time-barred.”